provenance-io/provenance/x/exchange/spec/01_concepts.md

 ### Required Attributes

 There is a separate list of attributes required to create each order type and commitments.
-If one or more attributes are required to create something, creator (buyer, seller, or committer) must have all of them on their account.
+If one or more attributes are required for an action, the associated account (e.g. buyer, seller, or committer) must have all of them on their account.

 Required attributes can have a wildcard at the start to indicate that any attribute with the designated base and one (or more) level(s) is applicable.
 The only place a wildcard `*` is allowed is at the start of the string and must be immediately followed by a period.